 Deaf Aotearoa(external link) is the national organisation representing the voice of Deaf people, and the national service provider for Deaf people in New Zealand

 To find out more about support services available, talk with staff at your local Learning Support office or call the Learning Support line.

-If you’re deaf or hard of hearing, contact the Ministry of Education through the New Zealand Relay Service.
+If you’re deaf or hard of hearing, contact the Ministry of Education through the New Zealand Relay service(external link).

 Last reviewed: Has this been useful?
 Give us your feedback